 constitutional interpretation, constitutional theory, originalism, reflective equilibrium, coherentism, natural born citizen

 Berman, Mitchell N., "Reflective Equilibrium and Constitutional Method: Lessons from John McCain and the Natural-Born Citizenship Clause" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2349.